 Notice

-This topic aims to help you get started with OceanBase Database.
-If you want to further experience analytical processing (AP) performance, we recommend that you use the recommended parameter configurations.
-For more information, see Recommended parameter configurations for AP scenarios.
+This topic aims to help you quickly get started with OceanBase Database.
+If you want to further experience the AP performance, we recommend that you use the recommended configurations in Recommended parameter configurations for AP scenarios.

-Step 1: Quickly set up the experience environment
+Step 1: Set up a quick experience environment

-Download the all-in-one package for the Community Edition from OceanBase Download Center and upload it to any directory on your server.
+Download the community edition all-in-one installation package from OceanBase Download Center and upload it to any directory on your server.

 [admin@test001 ~]$ obd demoBy default, the

-obd democommand deploys OceanBase Database and its components (ODP, OBAgent, Grafana, and Prometheus) with minimum specifications, and then starts them in the home directory of the current user.
-The name of the deployed cluster is fixed todemo.Note
+obd democommand deploys and starts OceanBase Database and its related components (ODP, OBAgent, Grafana, and Prometheus) in the minimum specification in the home directory of the current user.
+The deployment name is fixed todemo.Note

-If you install Grafana or Prometheus, its access address is returned in the command output.
-On Alibaba Cloud or other cloud environments, it is possible that an intranet IP address is returned due to the inability to obtain a public IP address.
-You must use the correct public IP address.
+When you install Grafana or Prometheus, the IP address of Grafana or Prometheus is displayed.
+In Alibaba Cloud or other cloud environments, the IP address may be an intranet IP address if it cannot obtain a public IP address.
+You must use the correct IP address.

 After the